palewire/first-visual-story/readthedocs/index.rst

     @import 'node_modules/leaflet/dist/leaflet';
     @import '_map.scss';

-Now add an option to the tooltip that makes them all visible all the time.
+After you save.
+The tooltips should now appear when you hover over a circle.

+To make the tooltips visible all the time, edit the JavaScript in ``_scripts/map.js`` to make the tooltips "permanent."

 .. code-block:: javascript
     :emphasize-lines: 4